How to Become A Better Listener

 Hearing is a sensory-based, passive process.
-This means that like blinking your eyes, hearing is an involuntary act.
-Hearing takes no effort (assuming the person has normal hearing) and is ongoing without the person consciously realizing it.
-Listening, however, is a voluntary act which is why you can learn how to become a better listener.
+As with blinking your eyes, hearing is an involuntary act.
+Hearing (assuming the person has normal hearing) takes no effort.
+It is ongoing without the person consciously realizing it.
+Listening, however, is a voluntary act.
+That is why we can learn how to become better listeners.

-Persons with hearing loss often experience difficulty in processing speech, making it challenging to understand what is being communicated.
-“In the case of sensorineural hearing loss (SNHL), which accounts for as much as 90% of all hearing loss, higher-pitched tones sound muffled, and it’s often difficult to separate the conversation from other noise in the room.”
-In the case of permanent hearing impairment, hearing healthcare professionals can assist through the use of amplification, hearing accessories, and listening strategies.
-However, once these sophisticated tools are removed, a person’s biological hearing ability returns to the “impaired” status.
+People with hearing loss often experience difficulty in processing speech.
+This makes it challenging to understand what is being communicated.
+With sensorineural hearing loss (SNHL), which accounts for as much as 90% of all hearing loss, higher-pitched tones sound muffled.
+This often makes it difficult to separate the conversation from the noise in the room.

 What is listening?

-Listening is a voluntary act and an active process that requires conscious attention to things that are of interest to us while being able to ignore elements of less importance.
+Listening is a voluntary act and an active process that requires conscious attention.
+It requires people to ignore distractions, and focus on what a speaker is saying.
 Paying attention has everything to do with listening and cognition.
-Listening can be thought of as applying meaning to sound, that is allowing the brain to organize words, establish vocabulary, develop receptive and expressive language, learn, and internalize concepts.
-Listening is a skill.
+Listening is applying meaning to sound.
+It allows the brain to organize words, establish vocabulary, learn, and internalize concepts.
+How to become a better listener is a skill that can be developed.

-An active listener is a person who consciously pays attention to the auditory input that the brain receives and applies meaningful content to the situation.
-This process facilitates improved memory of the incident, thereby making it easier to recall the relevant information as required.
+An active listener pays attention to the auditory input that the brain receives.
+They then apply meaningful content to the situation.
+This process facilitates improved memory of the incident.
+This makes it easier to recall the relevant information as required.

-Therefore, the need for improved listening skills remains useful as long as they are intentionally engaged.
+The need for improved listening skills remains useful as long as they are intentionally engaged.
 Listening is a cognitive skill established on learned behaviors and associated rewards.
-Psychologists have shown that when people think about the meaning of new information, they are more likely to assimilate, learn, and remember most of the information via rote memory or when only the physical properties of the same new information are processed.
+Psychologists have shown that when people think about the meaning of new information, they are more likely to assimilate it.
+This allows them to learn, and remember, most of the information via rote memory.

-The process of active listening works differently in children.
-When adults (with normal hearing) listen to auditory input, the incoming sounds are recognized by the brain that has already acquired the concepts of language, vocabulary, and cognition.
-Children, however, apply the act of listening differently.
-The human auditory brain structure is not fully mature until approximately 15 years of age; thus, a child does not bring a complete neurological system to a listening situation.
-In addition, children do not have language and life experience that enables them to “fill-in-the-gaps” of missed or inferred information (called auditory/cognitive closure).
-Children require more and detailed auditory information than adults.
-Indeed, as compared to normal-hearing adults, all children need a quieter listening environment and a louder primary signal to create new neural maps and to develop their brains.
-Children who are hearing impaired need an additional signal to noise ratio of +10 to +15 dB.
+The process of active listening is different for children.
+When adults (with normal hearing) listen to auditory input, the incoming sounds are recognized by the brain.
+An adult brain already understands language, vocabulary, and cognition.
+Children, however, apply a different strategy to listening.
+The human auditory brain structure only matures around age 15.
+Thus, a child does not bring a complete neurological system to a listening situation.
+Children do not have language and life experience.
+This experience is what enables adults to “fill in the gaps” of missed or inferred information.
+This is auditory/cognitive closure.
+Children require more, and detailed, auditory information than adults.
+Compared to normal-hearing adults, all children need a quieter listening environment.
+They also need a louder primary signal to create new neural maps and to develop their brains.
+Children who are hearing impaired need an added signal-to-noise ratio of +10 to +15 dB.

 Learning to listen

-One of the primary means of learning to listen is through incidental hearing.
+One of the primary means of learning to listen is incidental hearing.
 Incidental hearing occurs through “overhearing.”
 This is when children listen to speech that is not directly addressed to them, yet they learn from it.
-Very young children learn approximately 90% of the information they acquire incidentally.
+Very young children learn approximately 90% of information incidentally.
 This learning leads to the development of expressive and receptive language.
-However, incidental learning can only occur if children have access to conversations or sound sources that are closer to them.
+Incidental learning only occurs if a child has access to conversations or sound sources close to them.

-Hearing over a distance can be difficult for normal hearing individuals as well as those with hearing loss.
-Both adults and children with hearing loss are more likely to struggle when attempting to listen and engage actively in conversation over a distance.
+Hearing over a distance can be difficult for anyone, especially for people with hearing loss.
+Anyone with hearing loss is more likely to struggle to listen and engage in conversations over a distance.

 It’s important to address both hearing loss and cognition to ensure optimal communication.
 Hearing aids can address hearing loss, but to truly improve communication, a person has to practice the art of active listening.

 Active listening strategies are very effective in improving communication.
-The lists below can help you to improve your skills.
+Here’s how people can improve their listening skills.

 Be prepared for conversations:

-- Be more open about your hearing loss as people are more likely to be accommodating to your needs.
+- Be more open about hearing loss as people are more likely to be accommodating to specific needs.

-- Face the person you are talking to and sit closer to them.
-Have a view of their face and body language for additional cues on what they may be saying.
-Ensure that spectacles are worn (if applicable), for improved speech reading.
+- Face the person speaking and sit closer to them.
+Have a view of their face and body language for extra cues on what they may be saying.

-- Turn your better hearing ear closer to the person speaking.
+- Turn the better hearing ear closer to the person speaking.

 - Reduce background noises whenever possible.
-This could be applicable in a home environment or ask the person you are visiting to accommodate your needs.
+If visiting someone, ask them to accommodate hearing needs.

-- In a social setting or restaurant, find a quieter corner away from the noise for better communication.
-This includes closing any open door or windows that can increase external noise.
+- In a social setting or restaurant, find a quieter corner for better communication.
+This includes closing any open doors or windows that can increase external noise.

 - Avoid carrying on conversations from another room.

-- Become familiar with the way different people express themselves, such as facial expressions, vocabulary, sentence structure, accent, or dialect, etc.
+- Become familiar with the way different people express themselves.
+Like facial expressions, vocabulary, sentence structure, accent, dialect, etc.

-- Practice active listening independently to improve your skills.
+- Practice active listening to improve listening skills.

-- Optimize the lighting, it should be in a position that allows one to see the speaker as clear as possible.
+- Optimize the lighting, it should be in a position that allows a person to see the speaker as clear as possible.

-- The use of hearing aids with multiple microphones can be a useful function to amplify sounds in front of you, and reduce sounds behind.
+- Hearing aids with dual microphones can amplify sounds in front, and reduce sounds from behind.

-- In the case of frequently used spaces such as home or an office, you may have to consider improving the acoustics of the room by installing carpeting, draperies, padded furniture, or acoustic ceiling tiles.
+- In the case of frequently used spaces, such as a home or office, consider improving the acoustics of the room.
+This includes installing carpeting, draperies, padded furniture, or acoustic ceiling tiles.

-- When attending a play, concert, church service, or lecture, try to arrive before the time, so that you can get a seat as close to the front as possible.
+- When attending a play, concert, church service, or lecture, try to arrive before the start time.
+Then get a seat as close to the front as possible.
 Request an assistive listening device.

 - Assess the situation in public places before attributing it to hearing loss.
 It may be due to a faulty public address (PA) system, a poor speaker, or high background noise.

-- Maintain realistic expectations about what you will be able to hear in various situations and environments.
-There will be some situations where listening will be more difficult, and you will need to use more effort and strategies to follow what has been said.
+- Maintain realistic expectations about what can be heard in various situations and environments.
+There will be some situations where listening will be more difficult.
+Use more effort and strategies to follow what is said.

 - Practice activities that improve your auditory memory.
 These are often available on apps.
-This is best advised by a hearing healthcare professional who will guide you on what is suitable.
+This is best advised by a hearing healthcare professional who will act as a guide on what is suitable.

 During the conversation: